Allysin Kay: National Wrestling Alliance (2019–2020)

 Kay was scheduled to challenge Jazz for the NWA World Women's Championship on April 27, 2019, at the Crockett Cup.
 However, Jazz vacated her championship due to medical and personal reasons.
 At the Crockett Cup, Kay defeated Santana Garrett to win the vacant championship.
 On May 12, Kay had her first successful championship defense against Marti Belle on ROH.
 Throughout her championship reign, Kay went on to fend off title contenders such as Heather Monroe, Kacee Carlisle, ODB and Rain.

 At NWA Hard Times on January 24, 2020, Kay lost the championship to Thunder Rosa.
 On September 29, Kay had her first match in 8 months as she was on hiatus due to the COVID-19 restrictions, defeating Nicole Savoy on UWN Primetime Live.
 On November 3, Kay announced her departure from NWA.

-National promotions (2020–present)
+AEW / ROH (2020–2021)

 On November 7, 2020, Kay made her All Elite Wrestling (AEW) debut during the Buy In of Full Gear where she challenged Serena Deeb for the NWA World Women's Championship, but was unsuccessful.

 On May 20, 2021, Kay was announced to return for ROH as part of a tournament to crown the inaugural ROH Women's World Champion.
 On the August 4th edition of ROH Women's Division Wednesday, Kay defeated Willow in the first round of the tournament.
 On the August 28th televised episode, Kay was eliminated from the tournament after losing to Trish Adora.